archatelain/code-for-eco-532/poly.md

        |-- main_log.smcl
 ```

-To follow along, create a do-file "part_2_essentials.do".
+For now, you only have the databases we will need.

+`HSL(540,70%,50%)` To follow along, create a do-file "part_2_essentials.do".
 Save it in "./part_2_social_unrest_project/code/".

 ### 1. Loading Data